alexrainman/ModernHttpClient/README.md

 ### How to use NativeCookieHandler?

-SetCookie before making the http call so, it will be loaded by OkHttp3.CookieJar.LoadForRequest
+SetCookie before making the http call and they will be added to Cookie header in the native client:

 ```cs
 var cookieHandler = new NativeCookieHandler();